TIDEWATER SOUTHERN HISTORY

 In 1951-52, all three TS diesels were renumbered replacing the 1 in their numbers with a 7.
 GE 70-tonner 743 joined the road in mid-1953.
 By 1954 or 55, TS 132, perhaps the last revenue steam locomotive left on the WP system, had its fires dropped for the final time.
 For the first time since the earliest days, the Tidewater was using only one kind of motive power.

 According to company records, it was about this time that the Hilmar line was abandoned beyond Chemurgic.
 It is uncertain when service to Hilmar ended, but the railroad land in the town was all sold by 1956.
 Other land and structure sales began occuring as the traffic base shifted from fresh produce to canned and manufactured goods.
 Packing sheds, once numerous and vital, would begin to disappear as would the freight agencies that managed them.
 While the line was losing these symbols of old prosperity, it was also being rebuilt with heavier materials to handle the growth of its new traffic.

 Traffic growth was handled with borrowed WP switchers and geeps and leased SN 44 and 70 tonners.
 And TS motive power often stepped off-line to aid its parent and sibling.
-The caboose roster grew, with the road adding three of WP's signature outside-braced, wood-body cupola hacks.
+The caboose roster changed, with the road adding three of WP's signature outside-braced, wood-body cupola hacks to replace its existing three car roster.
 The most notable changes on the line were in its freight rolling stock, as the Tidewater updated its fleet of boxcars and gondolas.
-Most significant was a series of boxcars bearing the "Cornucopia" logo, perhaps one of the most colorful railroad heralds in history.
+Most noticable was a series of boxcars bearing the "Cornucopia" logo, perhaps one of the most colorful railroad heralds in history.

 more history coming....